BergQuester/v8tr.github.io/_posts/2018-12-12-data-drive-table-views.md

 #### Step 2: Data Source Model

-Next, let's define a data-driven data source that accepts `Section`s as its input and provides a number of convenience methods in top of them.
+Next, let's define a data-driven data source that accepts `Section`s as its input and provides a number of convenience methods on top of them.

 {% highlight swift linenos %}